5.1 General context

 On this page

-Youth participation has been one of the most important principles and goals in youth work in Estonia.
+Youth participation has been one of the most important processes, principles, and goals in youth work in Estonia.
 The Youth Work Act outlines the principles of youth work in Estonia, whereby one of the main principles says that youth work is done for youth and with youth, involving them in the decision-making process.
+The youth field in Estonia was one of the first sectors where support for youth civil society and active participation was regulated by law - the Youth Work Act regulated support for youth NGOs from 1999.

 Estonia is a centralized state governed by parliamentary democracy.
 The Constitution of Estonia came into force in 1992 and has continued the democratic spirit of the 1920 Constitution, with some added mechanisms to maintain the balance of power of the state.

-Head of the State is the President, who is elected by the parliament or an electoral body.
-For 5 years.
+Head of the State is the President, who is elected by the parliament or an electoral body for the term of 5 years.
 The President has mainly representative functions.
 The national legislature is the Riigikogu: a unicameral parliament of 101 members.
-Parliament is elected for the term 4 years.
+Parliament is elected for the term of 4 years.
 The Government headed by the Prime Minister exercises the executive power.
 The Constitution provides a large degree of autonomy to local governments (towns and rural municipalities) elected for 4 years term.

 The electoral system in Estonia is proportional representation.
 Voting is not compulsory.
 Available options for voting are voting with a ballot paper in the polling place, advanced voting, electronic voting, home voting and voting by post (in a foreign state).